More Rosh Hashanah on LI in person, but still not back to normal

 Holidays such as Rosh Hashanah (as it is taught, the anniversary of Adam and Eve’s creation) and Yom Kippur (the Day of Atonement, which begins Wednesday, Sept.
 15, at sundown) draw the year’s biggest synagogue-service attendance, according to a 2013 Pew Research Center survey: about 58% of Jewish adults attending during those holidays, compared with about 11% at least once a week.

-Midway’s rabbi, Joel Levenson, says there will be one service outdoors, and two indoors, and is anticipating more than 1,200 worshippers total, versus about 600 last year.
-(In ordinary years, attendance is about 1,600, he said last year.)
+Midway’s rabbi, Joel Levenson, says there will be one service outdoors and two indoors, and is anticipating more than 1,200 worshippers total, versus about 600 last year.
+(In ordinary years, attendance is about 1,600, he said.)

 "What’s different in 2021, because people are vaccinated, we have more people who want to return to the congregation and to worship with others in a physical space," said Levenson, whose congregation practices Conservative Judaism.